jkclee123/boulder-sp/docs/backend-spec.md

         - The sender's pass count is reduced (unless it's an `adminPass`).
         - A new `privatePass` is created for the recipient.
         - The new pass's `lastDay` is calculated as `createdAt` + `duration` from the source pass, ending at 23:59:59 HKT.
-        - A `passLog` record is generated.
+        - A `passRecord` record is generated.
 - **Special Rule for `adminPass`**: The `count` of an `adminPass` is never reduced upon transfer.

 ## Consume Process (Admin Only)